0xanmol/Dynamic-Zerodev-Smart-Wallet-Implementation/docs/FAQ.md

 **Q: How do we handle multi-chain support?**

 A: Dynamic supports multiple networks out of the box.
-The demo shows Base Sepolia, but you can easily add Ethereum, Polygon, Arbitrum, and other networks.
-Users can switch between chains seamlessly.
+The demo shows both Base Sepolia and Ethereum Sepolia with automatic chain switching.
+You can easily add Ethereum, Polygon, Arbitrum, and other networks.
+Users can switch between chains seamlessly, and the app automatically uses the correct contract addresses for each network.

 **Q: What about mobile app integration?**